 Architecture.
-Implementing a visualisation tool on top of PeerSim was not trivial, since PeerSim simulations run uninterrupted to completion; this is in sharp contrast with the needs of a visualisation tool that requires stepwise, forward and (especially) backward, playback of the simulation.
+Implementing a visualisation tool on top of PeerSim was not trivial, since PeerSim simulations run uninterrupted for a specified number of steps; this is in sharp contrast with the needs of a visualisation tool that requires stepwise, forward and (especially) backward, playback of the simulation.